mxstbr/login-flow/README.md

 * `autoprefixer-core`: Prefixes your CSS automatically, supporting the last two versions of all major browsers and IE 8 and up.

 * `cssnano`: Optimizes your CSS file.
-For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).
+For a full list of optimizations check [the official website](http://cssnano.co/optimisations/).

 * `postcss-reporter`: Makes warnings by the above plugins visible in the console.